savoirfairelinux/mod-booster-snmp/doc/setup_snmp_booster_module.rst

   max number of asked oids in one SNMP request; Default: `64`

 -c, --no-concurrency
-  Disable concurrent SNMP requests on the same host; Default: `False`
+  Disable concurrent SNMP requests on the same host; Default: `0`